carolinefriedman/ThePiHost/README.md

 ##Lists of Requirments

     1. As a home user, I want to be able to access the the game website from my home computer so that I can play games from the comfort of my home.
+       Size: 4 hours

     2. As a game enthusiast, I want to be able to play a variety of games so that I do not get bored with the monotony of a single game.
+       Size: 2 hours

     3. As an inexperienced computer user, I want a user interface that is easy to understand so that I can spend more time gaming and less time learning the interface.
+       Size: 2 hours

     4. As a college student, I want to be able to play online games for free so that I can save my money for tuition.
+       Size: 0 hours

     5. As a user, I want to have a nostalgic gaming experience so that I can play my favorite 90’s game in retro fashion.
+       Size: 2 hours

+    6. As a member of the gamin community, I want to be able to comment on the webpage so that I can make suggestion for improvements.
+       Size: 3 hours

 ##Methodology
   Agile